ministryofjustice/worm/README.md

 If successfull, you should be able to run `worm` in your terminal window and see it load the worm command options.

-Step 5: Run `worm create:profiles`.
-This creates a standard and unique set of aws profiles in your computer's root directory in the `.aws` folder.
-Make sure to run this in each kubernetes namespace.
-To change namespace you need to be authenticated to the CloudPlatform already and have the program `kubens` installed.
-Then you can run `kubens <namespace>` to swap around to your desired namespace.

 ## Quick guide